ovh/docs/pages/platform/databases/redis_06_connect_redisinsight/guide.en-gb.md

 ![Configure your Redis database](images/redis_06_connect_redisinsight-2022020711515517.png)

 Fill the form with the previous collected informations.
-Check `Use TLS` checkbox and uncheck `Verify TLS Certificate` checkbox.
+Check the `Use TLS` check box and uncheck the `Verify TLS Certificate` check box.
 Then click on `ADD REDIS DATABASE`

 ![Add Redis database](images/redis_06_connect_redisinsight-20220207120005204.png)